 “I know I’m human.
 And if you were all these things, then you’d just attack me right now, so some of you are still human.
 This thing doesn’t want to show itself, it wants to hide inside an imitation.
 It’ll fight if it has to, but it’s vulnerable out in the open.
 If it takes us over, then it has no more enemies, nobody left to kill it.
 And then it’s won.” -MacReady, The Thing

-Twitter Impersonation – Is Someone Using Your Profile For Nefarious Purposes
+Twitter Impersonation – Is Someone Scraping Your Profile?

 Twitter impersonation is something I’ve been seeing with increasing frequency.
 And recently, I’ve had to personally deal with it.